bowo-prasetyo/forkbuild/docs/Architecture.md

 This is what the ForkBuild Protocol describes and what storage/publisher eventually persist and transmit.
-Document doesn't replace World as the aggregate root — it wraps World plus the metadata (title, author, timestamps, versions) that travels alongside it when saved or published.
+Document doesn't replace World as the aggregate root — it wraps World plus the metadata (title, author, timestamps, versions, parentDocumentId) that travels alongside it when saved or published.

 Editor State — everything in EditorContext (application/): selection, active tool, active brick, camera pose, placement preview, settings —